vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 Look no further than nontemporal memory operations for all your cache-bypassing needs.

 ### Nontemporal memory access in intel-x86
-Modern x86 chips <sup><a href="#fnsse" id="ref_sse">1</a></sup> contain load and store operations which completely bypass the cache, usually described as nontemporal memory operations.
+Modern x86 chips <sup><a href="#fnsse" id="ref_sse">1</a></sup> contain load and store operations that completely bypass the cache, usually described as nontemporal memory operations.

-Nontemporal loads require that one is loading from write-combining memory, which requires a kernel module to easily access in linux userspace.
-For this article, I'll just focus on nontemporal stores and later talk about the module and ways to use nontemporal loads as well
+Since nontemporal loads require that one is loading from write-combining memory, something not readily available in userspace, I'll just focus on nontemporal stores and later talk about the module and ways to use nontemporal loads.

 ### Mechanics of nontemporal stores